Turning live events into platforms for real impact

 IN PRACTICE

-• Understanding each event through its local and territorial context
+Understanding each event through its local context and community dynamics

 WHO WE WORK WITH